 I’ve actually had the wonderful opportunity to interact directly with Bobcats in a rescue/rehab facility.
 I was pleasantly surprised to discover that Bobcats were warm and engaging animals.
 They sought out interaction with us and seemed to enjoy the attention.

 Each Bobcat had a distinct personality.
 One had a preference for riding on my shoulders.
-Another showed a distinct interest for interacting with my daughter.
+Another was particularly interested in playing with my daughter.
 All enjoyed a nice scratch behind the ears.

 These and many other wonderful traits are there if you look for them.
 You just have to be willing to try!